Library and Information Management

 Year: 1

 This is the second module taken in the programme.
 It is designed to provide students with a deeper understanding of library and information management and to enable students to develop and further their understanding of the library and/or information environment in which they work.
 The module is delivered online using a variety of tools and approaches.
-Assessment is by coursework and there are two coursework components (an essay/report and final portfolio).
+Assessment is by coursework and there are two coursework components (online discussion contributions and final portfolio).

 Year two